danielbuechele/react-360-keyboard/README.md

 A react-360 keyboard for VR text input.
 With emoji-support and dictation for speech input.

-## Adding to your react-360 application
+Because react-360 itself doesn't offer any text inputs, I created this keyboard.
+The keyboard can be triggered via a [NativeModule](https://facebook.github.io/react-360/docs/native-modules.html) and is shown on a flat surface that is added on top of the scene.
+The user can type using any controller supported by `<VrButton>`.
+Emoji input is possible using [twemoji](https://github.com/twitter/twemoji).
+In browsers supporting the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) dictation allows the user to enter the text via speech.

+## Try

+Check out the [demo](https://danielbuechele.github.io/react-360-keyboard/) of the keyboard.

+## Usage

-In your `client.js` file you need to add the NativeModules to your instance and pass the instance to the module.
+In your `client.js` file you need to add the NativeModules and pass the instance to the module.

 ```js
 import KeyboardModule from 'react-360-keyboard/KeyboardModule';